grame-cncm/faust/tools/physicalModeling/mesh2faust/README.md

 physical models of musical instruments can be found [here](https://ccrma.stanford.edu/~rmichon/faustTutorials/#making-physical-models-of-musical-instruments-with-faust).

-## Build/Installation
+## Build/Install (Linux & MacOS)

 `mesh2faust` relies on [Vega FEM](http://run.usc.edu/vega/) to turn the provided volumetric mesh into a 3D mesh and to carry out the finite element analysis on it.
 A lightweight adapted version of this library is part of this repository.

-Vega itself relies on some libraries that must be installed on your system in order to compile `mesh2faust`.
 This section walks you through the different steps to build and install `mesh2faust` on your system.

-### Linux
+- Install the Eigen library:

-* Install Eigen3: `sudo apt install libeigen3-dev`
+  - Linux: `sudo apt install libeigen3-dev`
-* Go in `/vega/Makefile-headers/` and run "`selectLinux`", this will update the dynamic link of `Makefile-header` to the right Makefile for your system.
-* Run: `make`
-* Run: `sudo make install`
-* NOTE: Additional adjustments might have to be made to `Makefile-header.linux` (compilation was only tested on Ubuntu)

-### OSX

-* Install Eigen3: `brew install eigen`
+  - MacOS: `brew install eigen`
-* Go in `/vega/Makefile-headers/` and run "`selectMacOSX`", this will update the dynamic link of `Makefile-header` to the right Makefile for your system.
-* Run: `make`
-* Run: `sudo make install`
-* NOTE: Additional adjustments might have to be made to `Makefile-header.osx` (that's where you want to look at if you get some linker errors, etc.)

-### Windows

-Ever thought about using Linux?
-We heard it's great! :)
+- Build and make:
+  - `mkdir build && cd build`
+  - `cmake .. && make`
+- To install, simply copy the executable to your desired binary location:
+  - `sudo cp mesh2faust /usr/local/bin/`

 ## Using `mesh2faust`